Raute Corporation: Raute Corporation - Managers' transactions

 RAUTE CORPORATION - MANAGERS' TRANSACTIONS

-Person subject to the notification requirement Name: Mustakallio, Elle Position: Closely associated person
+Person subject to the notification requirement Name: Kiiski, Tapani Position: Chief Executive Officer Issuer: Raute Corporation LEI: 743700G00629V99PE435

-(1): Closely associated person Name: Mustakallio Mika Position: Member of the Board

 FURTHER INFORMATION: Arja Hakala, Chief Financial Officer Potential call requests to Ms. Arja Hakala through: Eija Salminen, Group Executive Assistant, tel. +358 50 3801517